oracle/node-oracledb/doc/api.md

 VM*][152] for [VirtualBox][153], which has Oracle Database pre-installed on Oracle Linux.

+To get a free database hosted in Oracle Cloud, see [Oracle Cloud Free Tier][162].
 If you want to use your own database, installing the free [Oracle Database 'XE' Express Edition][130] is quick and easy.
 Other database editions may be downloaded [here][154] or [used with Docker][155].

 If you want to install Oracle Linux yourself, it is free from [here][156].